GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 The ``fix_elements_orderings`` module can rearrange the nodes of given types of elements.
 This can be convenient if you cannot regenerate the mesh.

-.. program-output:: python mesh_doctor.py fix_elements_orderings --help
+.. command-output:: python mesh_doctor.py fix_elements_orderings --help
-   :cwd: ../../../oreComponents/python/modules/geosx_mesh_doctor
+   :cwd: ../../../coreComponents/python/modules/geosx_mesh_doctor

 ``generate_cube``
 """""""""""""""""